harishlingam/personal-website/_pages/consulting.md

 </ul>
 <p>&nbsp;</p>
 <h2>Bio</h2>
-<div>Harish Lingam is a product manager and healthcare consultant who partners with CEOs, executives, and entrepreneurs to support their strategic and operational goals.
-Harish served as Interim COO and business development lead at Addicaid, an enterprise and mobile analytics solution for individuals in addiction recovery.
-Prior to that, his worked focused on healthcare performance improvement initiatives at mid to large-scale providers and financial services forensic consulting.
-Passionate about the cause of better behavioral health, Harish founded Laughing Matters, a 501(c)3 startup aimed to deliver free-of-cost comedy workshops and shows to hospitals and long-term care residents.</div>
+<div>Harish Lingam is a product manager and healthcare consultant who partners with CEOs, organizations, and entrepreneurs to support strategic and operational goals.</div>
 <div> </div>
+<div>Harish served as Interim COO and business development lead at Addicaid, an enterprise and mobile analytics solution for individuals in addiction recovery.
+He has consulted extensively in the healthcare/telemedicine space and he is a subject matter expert in the areas of telehealth practice development and online prescribing issues related to controlled substances, including federal, state, and state medical board compliance.
+Previously, he focused on performance improvement initiatives at mid to large-scale healthcare providers and on compliance and risk management solutions for regional US and global financial services institutions.
+His technology experience includes agile software development, product strategy, data analytics, metrics management, UI/UX, project management, and cross-functional management.</div>
+<div> </div>
-<div>Harish writes about innovative technologies in behavioral health on his blog.
-He holds a degree in Philosophy from the University of Chicago and finished a postbaccalaureate in premedicine at Harvard.
-He is a Full Stack Certified Product Manager (FCPM) via Product School, Certified ScrumMaster (CSM), and Certified Scrum Product Owner (CSPO).</div>
+<div>Harish holds a degree in Philosophy from the University of Chicago and he completed a Postbaccalaureate in Premedicine at Harvard.
+He has trained extensively in the areas of product management, data analytics, and web development, including the full-stack immersive program at Product School, and he is a Certified ScrumMaster (CSM) and Certified Scrum Product Owner (CSPO) through Agile Alliance.</div>
 <!-- /wp:fl-builder/layout -->
 <p>&nbsp;</p>
 <p>&nbsp;</p>